luije87/documentation/application_user_links.rst

 User Links
 ==========

-- have different user types for one email address
-- easily switch using the switcher (link to authentication page)
-- login using primary still ^
+There are four different types of users in Handshake: administrators, employers, students and mentors.
+You may build an account for each type of user using the same email address.
+When you do this, each of your accounts will be shown in your user dropdown button which you can easily switch to at any time.